Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_iceberg_tables/getting_started_iceberg_tables.md

 ### Install Conda, Spark, Jupyter

 In this quickstart, you can use Conda to easily create a development environment and download necessary packages.
+This is only needed if you choose to follow the last section for using Spark to read Snowflake-managed Iceberg Tables.
+This is not required to create or use Iceberg Tables on Snowflake.
 Here are instructions for installing Conda:
 - [Mac](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html)
 - [Windows](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html)
 - [Linux](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html)